paulius005/123_idk_jkjk/README.md

 7. Start your API: `pnpm api:start`
 8. Start your client (new terminal tab): `pnpm client:start`

+# Tests

+Run `pnpm api:test` to run the rails app tests.
+The client does not have any tests currently.

 # Deployment

 Deployment is done with Railway.
 A push with changes to the `main` branch will trigger a new deploy.